-In this space, I will be detailing my shift from pedals/tube amps to an amp modeler rig (as described here).
+In this space, I will be detailing how I use an amp modeler rig (as described here) for live playing.
 In my case, the modeler in question is the Digidesign/Avid Eleven Rack, but you can of course translate most of the thinking to other setups as well.

 For live gigs, I use: